 Enjoy the great outdoors and learn a traditional rural skill

-Join us for a free two-day scything course for an introduction to this traditional rural skill.
+Join us for a free one day scything course for an introduction to this traditional rural skill.

 • History of the scythe

 • How to effectively hone the edge with a whetstone